Skip to main content

 Inside Gold Standard: How Environmental Projects Get Verified

-These are not rhetorical questions.
-They are the only questions that matter in environmental funding, and the entire industry’s credibility turns on whether anyone bothers to answer them rigorously.
-Most don’t.
-Some do.
+The entire industry’s credibility turns on whether anyone bothers to ask two questions rigorously: do the trees actually get planted, and are they still alive in five years?
+Most fundraising doesn’t answer either.
+Some does.
 The difference is verification — and verification, like dentistry, is valued precisely because it is unglamorous, somewhat painful, and impossible to fake.

 The Three Standards That Matter

-Gold Standard emerged in 2003 through the World Wildlife Fund because the Kyoto Protocol’s flexible mechanisms were, to put it diplomatically, too flexible.
+emerged in 2003 through the World Wildlife Fund because the Kyoto Protocol’s flexible mechanisms were, to put it diplomatically, too flexible.
 You could fund a project anywhere on earth and claim carbon credits with minimal scrutiny.
 Gold Standard raised the bar.
-Their framework demands that projects demonstrate not just carbon reductions but credible development benefits to the communities involved.
+Its certified projects are required to contribute to at least three of the 17 UN Sustainable Development Goals; its public registry documents contributions to all 17.
 A solar farm in Kenya must not only reduce emissions — it must improve local energy access, employment, and health outcomes.
 Their auditors visit sites.
 They interview beneficiaries.
 They dig.

-Verra operates with different emphasis.
-Where Gold Standard stresses development outcomes, Verra focuses on the integrity of the carbon accounting itself — the standard most commonly used in carbon markets.
+operates with different emphasis.
+Where Gold Standard stresses development outcomes, Verra focuses on the integrity of the carbon accounting itself — the registry most commonly used in voluntary carbon markets.
+Verra’s VCS programme has certified over 1,900 projects with cumulative issuance of more than one billion tonnes of CO2-equivalent credits; 2024 alone saw issuance approaching a quarter-billion VCUs.
 A reforestation project under Verra must establish a rigorous baseline (what would the land look like if the project never happened?) and prove every year that the carbon gains are real, measurable, and permanent.
 It feels like accounting auditing because it is.

-Plan Vivo is smaller, more specialised, and frankly more interesting.
+is smaller, more specialised, and frankly more interesting.
 They focus on smallholder farmers and community land management — projects run by and for local communities, not multinational forestry firms.
 Less emphasis on maximising carbon credits, more on whether the project strengthens community agency and land tenure.
-If you fund a Plan Vivo project, you are funding something designed to work at human scale.
+Its PV Climate methodology channels payments directly to the communities whose land is being restored, and its volumes are small precisely because the unit of account is the household, not the corporate buyer.

 What Verification Actually Looks Like